 Maybe the best feature of the Adidas AX3 hiking shoes is the aggressive tread pattern, I really don’t remember slipping at all with these outdoor shoes.

 They will give you confidence to hike in slippery and muddy conditions.
 Multiple colors are available and the synthetic blend of material makes them extremely durability so they will last you a long time.

-The Adidas AX2’s hiking shoes for Men are a good option and should be on your short list.
+The Adidas AX3’s hiking shoes are excellent lightweight hiking shoes and should be on your short list.

 I personally have pretty wide feet, and and have trouble getting hiking shoes to fit comfortably.
-I found the Columbia’s the best hiking shoes for wide feet.
+If you have wide feet, the North Plains are a good choice.